AlextheYounga/us-federal-code/usc/title-6-domestic-security/chapter-1-homeland-security-organization/frontmatter.md

 463. Requirement to comply with laws protecting equal employment opportunity and providing whistleblower protections.

-464. Federal Law Enforcement Training Center.
+464. Federal Law Enforcement Training Centers.

 464a.
 Repealed.